-However, addiction can be successfully treated, even after one or more relapse.
-For that reason, a good portion of addiction treatment is devoted to preparing relapse prevention strategies.
+However, successful treatment is possible, even after one or more relapse.
+For that reason, a good portion of treatment is devoted to preparing relapse prevention strategies.
 But a relapse doesn’t mean that treatment failed; it just means that your strategies have to be revisited.
 Just like asthma, you wouldn’t stop treating a disease after a relapse.
-Learning to recognize the signs of addiction is the first step in preventing and addressing a substance use disorder.
-The faster you treat addiction, the more likely you are to avoid some of the most severe consequences like infectious diseases, legal issues, and overdose.
+Learning to recognize the signs is the first step in preventing and addressing a substance use disorder.
+The faster you treat yourself, the more likely you are to avoid some of the most severe consequences like infectious diseases, legal issues, and overdose.

 The Addiction Epidemic

 The problems of addiction and overdose have been steadily increasing over the last 20 years.
 Between 1999 and 2016, 350,000 people were killed in overdoses.
 According to the U.S. Centers for Disease Control and Prevention, around 66 percent of the overdose deaths in 2016 involved opioids.
 The epidemic in the United States is primarily centered around the opioid crisis, but other drugs also pose a threat.
 In fact, many people who struggle with a substance use disorder use multiple drugs at once.
 Polydrug use can make abuse even more dangerous.